ravi1104/blue-tick/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [https://blue-tick-kappa.vercel.app/](https://blue-tick-kappa.vercel.app/) to view live link.

 # folder Structure
 -- src